CloudLabsAI/CloudLabs-Instructor-Docs/technical_deep_dive/Support_Information_readme.md

 # Support Information:

-* If you require any help during the workshop, please Use skype birdge @ bit.ly/mcw-support/
+* If you'd need any help during the workshop time, you can join the Skype support bridge at: http://bit.ly/mcw-support
+* You can also send email on: cloudlabs-support@spektrasystems.com